Table of Contents

-The Family and Medical Leave Act (FMLA) is a federal program that allows employees up to 12 weeks of unpaid leave from work to obtain treatment for a medical or mental health condition.
-The law protects your job until you return from the leave, ensuring that your job or an equivalent job is waiting for you.
+The FMLA is a federal program that allows workers up to 12 weeks of unpaid leave from work.
+During this time they are free from their work duties to obtain treatment for a health or mental health condition.
+The law protects your job until you return from the leave, so it will be there waiting for you.

 Paid leave from employer benefits

-Some employers offer short-term disability benefits that will pay a portion of your income why you are on the medical leave for depression.
-Others may offer a certain number of paid time off days in the form of vacation pay or sick days.
+Some jobs offer short-term disability pay.
+This will pay a portion of your income while you are on leave.
+Others may offer a certain number of paid-time-off days, such as sick days.

 State disability insurance

-Some states deduct disability insurance premiums out of the paycheck to cover short-term leaves for mental health purposes.
-In California Assembly Bill 402 passed in 2014 providing coverage for severe mental illness.
+Some states deduct monthly insurance payments out of the paycheck to cover short-term leaves for mental health needs.
+In CA, AB-402 passed in 2014, which provides pay for leaves that involve severe mental illness.

 Social Security Disability

-Section 12 of the SSA Blue Book is dedicated to mental health disorders.
-To qualify for benefits you will have to show you meet the criteria, such as providing medical documentation that you are undergoing treatment for the depression.
+Section 12 of the SSA Blue Book is dedicated to mental health.
+To get these payments you will have to show you meet the guidelines.
+These include medical proof that you are in treatment for depression.

-While on a medical leave for depression you may continue to receive the outpatient care or you may decide to shift to a higher level of care.
-A residential depression treatment program will provide a much more intensive approach.
-The residential mental health center offers continual monitoring and support, as well as a wide range of therapeutic activities.
+When taking a leave for depression treatment you may wish to receive outpatient care or a higher level of care.
+An inpatient treatment program or mental health retreats will provide a much more focused approach.

 Antidepressants.
-Medication remains the first line treatment for severe depression.
-There are four categories of antidepressants on the market, including SSRIs, SNRIs, tricyclic antidepressants, and MAOIs.
-With about 30 different antidepressants available, the doctor will attempt to select the one that is best aligned for the patient’s specific diagnosis.
-There are various types of depressive disorders and each one may correspond to a particular type of antidepressant.
-Generally, antidepressants take about 4 weeks to begin alleviating the depression symptoms.
+Meds designed for shifting brain chemistry remain the first line treatment for MDD.
+There are four types of these drugs on the market, and about 30 brands.
+The doctor will attempt to select the one that is best aligned for the patient’s type of mood issue.
+Each type of depression is going to direct the exact type of drug that works best.
+These drugs take about 4 weeks to relieve symptoms.
 It is common for a patient to trial 2 or 3 drugs before finding the right fit with the least side effects.

 Psychotherapy.
-Psychotherapy is prescribed in tandem with the antidepressant drug therapy to provide an opportunity for the patient to work through any contributing emotional or psychological issues, such as grief and loss, a history of trauma or abuse, or relationship struggles.
-A therapist often uses cognitive behavioral therapy (CBT) in depression treatment, as this type of short-term therapy can help patients reshape their thought patterns toward more positive self-messaging.
+Therapy is prescribed in tandem with the meds.
+These sessions provide the patient with a chance to work through any issues, such as grief and loss or trauma.
+CBT is used for treating depression.
+This type of short-term therapy can help patients reshape their thought patterns.

 Mental Health Hope Guidance for Depression Treatment